Lane Kenworthy, The Good Society

 THE US IN CROSS-NATIONAL PERSPECTIVE

 America’s Declaration of Independence says liberty is an inalienable right, and its national anthem proclaims the country to be “the land of the free.”
 Are Americans freer than their counterparts in other affluent longstanding-democratic nations?

 A helpful comparative measure is the personal freedom portion of the Human Freedom Index.
 It is a composite of 30 scores for seven components of personal liberty, available beginning in 2008.
-It is shown in figure 21.
+It is shown in figure 34.
 The United States has a fairly high score, but it has consistently been near the bottom among the rich democracies.
 Areas in which the US lags behind include bias in the criminal and civil justice systems, harassment of minority religions, and difficulties faced by persons who wish to change their gender identity.

-Culture wars rage on in the United States, but the terrain on which they are fought has shifted steadily in the direction of increased personal freedom.
+Culture wars continue to rage in the United States, but the terrain on which they are fought has shifted steadily in the direction of increased personal freedom.
 There is plenty of room for further progress, as suggested by, among other things, America’s personal liberty deficit relative to other rich democratic nations.

 - Michael Kazin, “America’s Never-Ending Culture War,” New York Times, 2018. ↩

 - Susan Faludi, Backlash: The Undeclared War Against American Women, Crown, 1991; David Gates, “White Male Paranoia,” Newsweek, 1993; Rick Perlstein, Nixonland, Scribner, 2008. ↩